 This resource has been designed to support teachers in using diagnostic assessment to inform teaching that addresses significant gaps in pupil learning.
-The example task cards are taken from the Y4 to Y5 materials.
-The booklets contain a series of mathematical questions and activities covering a range of mathematical domains, which enable teachers to progressively explore pupils' knowledge, conceptual understanding, and skills from the end of the summer term in one year group to the spring term in the next year group.
-The resource encourages the use of tightly focussed practical activities that address one idea at a time to ensure accurate diagnosis of a mathematical difficulty and provision for each individual learner.
+The example is taken from the Y3 to Y4 booklet.
+The booklets contain a series of mathematical questions and activities covering a range of mathematical domains, which enable teachers to progressively explore pupils' knowledge, conceptual understanding, and skills from the end of the summer term in one year group to the sprint term in the next year group.
+The resources encourages the use of tightly focussed practical activities that address one idea at a time to ensure accurate diagnosis of a mathematical difficulty and provision for each individual learner.